Make a booking request

 View of a picturesque port city nestled against steep, rocky hills.
 The scene features tightly packed houses in various colors and styles, a calm waterfront with moored boats, and lush greenery in the foreground.
 The sky is partly cloudy.

-The best neighborhoods to rent your next vacation home in Marseille
+The best areas to stay in Marseille for your next dream vacation rental

 The Goudes neighborhood (8th arrondissement)